GavinHuttley/tib/source/python/logic.rst

 When you are writing scripts, your file **must** have some lines that have no indentation.

-Like this.

 .. code-block:: python
     :linenos:
+    :caption: Like this

     print("Hello World!")

-Not like this!

 .. code-block:: python
     :linenos:
+    :caption: Not like this!

         print("# Correct")